Skip to main content

 Can I use this for SaaS?

 SaaS often blends CAC payback with contribution margin on seats.
 Simple unit break-even still helps sanity-check self-serve tiers before layering sales commissions.
+For this guide, check the formulas, examples, and source links on the page before relying on the result.
+The main risk is using the right calculation with the wrong base, date, tax rule, or cost definition, which can produce a confident but misleading number.

 What if I sell bundles?